chenchen2015/maciverlab.github.io/data.md

 ## Literature

-Most of the cited literature except some books and monographs can be found in the folder [literature](
+Most of the cited literature except some books and monographs can be found in the folder literature folder.
+The publications are arranged in first four letters of author last name last two digits of publication year and part of the title
+(eg. Maciver, Malcolm A., Noura M. Sharabash, and Mark E. Nelson.
+"Prey-capture behavior in gymnotid electric fish: motion analysis and effects of water conductivity." *Journal of experimental biology* 204.3 (2001): 543-557. in pdf form is: MacI01a_prey_capture_behavior_gymanotid_el_4500.pdf)